 How to identify

-The pearl-bordered fritillary is an orange butterfly with black marks on the upperside of the wings.
+The Pearl-bordered Fritillary is an orange butterfly with black marks on the upperside of the wings.
 The underside have black and silver markings along with a row of white "pearls" along the outer edge of the wing which give the species its name.
-Can be confused with the small pearl-bordered fritillary which has a full row of "pearls" along the middle of the underside of its wing.
+Easily confused with the Small Pearl-bordered Fritillary, which despite its name, is very similar in both size and appearance.
+They are most easily distinguished by their undersides - both species have the 7 white "pearls" running along the edge of the hindwing but the rest is quite different.
+The Pearl-bordered Fritillary exhibits 2 very distinct additional "pearls", whereas the Small Pearl-bordered Fritillary has a mozaic of white, oranges and browns and, as such, has the more colourful underside.

 Where to find it